Open 7 Days — Evening & Weekend Dental Care Until 10pm

 Reshape chips and gaps in a single visit — no drilling

-0% interest-free credit over 24 months · longer terms available (interest may apply)
+Edge bonding from £230 · full bonding from £275 · 0% interest-free credit over 24 months (longer terms available, interest may apply)

-Composite bonding at Clarendon Dental Spa in Leeds repairs chips, closes gaps and reshapes teeth by hand-sculpting tooth-coloured resin directly onto your teeth in a single appointment, with no drilling, no injections and no removal of natural tooth.
+Composite bonding at Clarendon Dental Spa in Leeds repairs chips, closes gaps and reshapes teeth by hand-sculpting tooth-coloured resin onto your teeth in a single visit, with no drilling — and it's backed by our 12-month structural guarantee.

 What is composite bonding? at Clarendon Dental Spa Leeds